genesys-samples/genesys-workshop-template/ReadMe.md

 # Welcome to the Genesys workshops template repository

-The purpose of this repository is to provide Genesys partners with examples of what these workshops should look like
+The purpose of this repository is to provide Genesys partners with guidance on how to create a workshop.

 ## Repository Structure